yusborinchit/bug-buster/README.md

   - Benefit: Saves time in writing detailed bug reports and ensures all necessary information is included.

 - **Test Notes & Observations**: Add free-form text notes and observations at any point during your session.

   - Benefit: Document hypotheses, insights, and areas for further investigation.

 - **Session Management**: Use and manage multiple testing sessions.

   - Benefit: Keeps your testing organized and allows you to switch contexts easily.

 - **Export and Import Data**: Export and import your testing sessions and notes.

   - Benefit: Save time and effort by reusing your testing sessions and notes across different devices.

+## 📝 Future Plans

+- Improve the user interface and user experience.

+- Implement more advanced features, such as:

+  - Attach screen recordings to notes.
+  - Add tags and labels to notes, such as "critical" or "high priority".
+  - Generate a .docx from all the session notes.

+- Improve error handling and robustness.

+- Improve performance and stability.

+- Add more languages support.

+- Expand the extension to other web browsers, such as Firefox and Edge (Maybe).

 ## 📦 Installation